-Sawing asphalt pavement will be measured for payment by the foot sawcut, complete in place.
+Sawing and sealing joints in asphalt pavement at bridges will be measured for payment by the foot on the pavement surface, complete in place.

-Sawing asphalt pavement will be paid for at the Contract unit price per foot, which price shall include all labor, materials, equipment and incidental required to complete the work.
+Sawing and sealing joints in asphalt pavement at bridges will be paid for at the Contract unit price per foot, which price shall include all labor, materials, equipment and incidental costs required to complete the work.